 House hunters looking for government-backed mortgages (as opposed to conventional mortgages which may have higher down payment requirements and other features) have a variety of options to choose from.
 Are you in the market for an FHA construction loan such as the FHA One Time Close construction mortgage?
 Do you need to build instead of buy?

-FHA One Time Close Construction Loans
+FHA One-Time Close / Single-Close Construction Loans

-Borrowers who choose the FHA One Time Close mortgage are applying for a single mortgage loan covering both the construction phase and the mortgage itself.
+Borrowers who choose the FHA One Time Close / Single-Close mortgage are applying for a single mortgage loan covering both the construction phase and the mortgage itself.
 These loans are for those who want to build a home from the ground up, and there are additional requirements for these loans regarding escrow, inspections, and when mortgage payments are scheduled to being.

 Much depends on the lender and the nature of the construction project; talk to a loan officer before hiring architects or spending any money on the pre-construction phase of the loan; you’ll need to know lender-specific requirements that can affect your transaction ahead of time.